datakurre/automation-playground/docs/playground/index.md

 :alt: MinIO desktop icon
 :align: left
 ```
-[**MinIO**](https://min.io/) is a S3 compatible open source file storage.
-On the playground MinIO is used to store and manage Robot Framework execution logs and RPA Framework work item files.
-While MinIO is used transparently by the RCC integration (parrot-rcc), MinIO user interface could be used to access the files outside the processes, or clean up the storage.
+[**MinIO**](https://min.io/) is an S3 compatible open source file storage.
+On the playground MinIO is used to store and manage Robot Framework execution logs and [RPA Framework work item](https://rpaframework.org/libraries/robocorp_workitems/) files.
+While MinIO is used transparently by the RCC integration (parrot-rcc), MinIO user interface could be used to access the files outside the processes, or for cleaning up the storage.

 ```{figure} ./window-minio.png
 :name: MinIO icon